Warren Berger believes questions are more important than answers.

-He is a regular speaker on the business circuit, having recently keynoted at the Fuse Conference in Chicago, the annual Design Thinkers Conference in Toronto, and the 2011 International Women’s Forum in Rome.
-He has also spoken at in-house conferences and events hosted by General Electric and Microsoft, among others.
+He has appeared on NBC’s Today Show, ABC World News, CNN, and as an expert on NPR’s All Things Considered and Talk of the Nation.
+As a speaker, he has keynoted at the Fuse Conference in Chicago, the annual Design Thinkers Conference in Toronto, the 2011 International Women’s Forum in Rome, and TEDx Portland.
+He has also spoken at in-house conferences hosted by General Electric and Microsoft, among others.

 Berger serves as an Adjunct Professor and host of the “Innovators” lecture program at the University of Colorado, and has been a guest lecturer at The University of Virginia, The University of Oregon, University of Texas, Syracuse University, New York’s School of Visual Arts, and Virginia Commonwealth University, where he gave the 2011 commencement address for graduating business students.